oasis-tcs/odata-specs/odata-data-aggregation-ext/5 Vocabulary for Data Aggregation.md

 The hierarchy terms can be applied to the Example Data Model.

 ::: example
-Example ##ex: leveled hierarchies for products and time, and a recursive hierarchy for the sales organizations
+Example ##ex_salesorghier: leveled hierarchies for products and time, and a recursive hierarchy for the sales organizations
 ```xml
 <edmx:Edmx xmlns:edmx="http://docs.oasis-open.org/odata/ns/edmx"
            Version="4.0">